-The house is fully timber framed and had to be engineered for significant uplift in coastal Virginia, as well as higher than normal wind loads.
+The house is fully timber framed and had to be engineered for a significant uplift in coastal Virginia, as well as higher than normal wind loads.

 The square core of this octagon is the library.
 The exotic hardwood flooring is laid in a herringbone pattern.